akmur/alex-11ty/posts/2021-01-29-cypress-tip-how-to-stub-an-alert.md

 ---
-layout: single.njk
+layout: layouts/post.njk
 title: "Cypress tip: how to stub an alert"
 type: post
 date: 2021-01-29 16:21:50
-featured_image: /assets/images/apps.jpg
+featured_image: /img/apps.jpg
 url: https://alexmuraro.me/posts/2021-01-29-cypress-tip-how-to-stub-an-alert
 excerpt: "I've recently started using Cypress for testing web applications, and even for unit testing.
 One thing that was not immediately clear to me was how to stub (aka, fake) a basic thing like an alert, so that I can listen for this alert to be called, and assert that yes, it was indeed called."
 tags:
+  - Testing
+  - Cypress
-  - Articles
+  - Tools
 ---

 I've recently started using Cypress for testing web applications, and even for unit testing.
 One thing that was not immediately clear to me was how to stub (aka, fake) a basic thing like an alert, so that I can "listen" for this alert to be called, and assert that yes, it was indeed called.